Please scroll down to find the grade level you are looking for or click here for a printable list.

 1) Collect and analyze data from observations to provide evidence that rocks, soils, and sediments are broken into smaller pieces through mechanical weathering and are transported by water, ice, wind, gravity, and vegetation.

-2) Interpret maps to determine that the location of mountain ranges, deep ocean trenches, volcanoes, and earthquakes occur in patterns.
+2) Explain how data from maps and other reliable sources can be used to determine patterns for the locations of mountain ranges, deep ocean trenches, volcanoes, and earthquakes.

-3) Provide examples to support the claim that organisms affect the physical characteristics of their regions.
+3) Provide examples to support the claim that organisms affect the physical characteristics of their regions (e.g., plants’ roots hold soil in place, beaver shelters alter the flow of water, paved surfaces affect runoff, leaves from trees can obstruct waterways).

 4.ETS1: Engineering Design

-1) Categorize the effectiveness of design solutions by comparing them to specified criteria for constraints.
+1) Categorize the effectiveness of design solutions by testing and comparing them to specified criteria and constraints.

 4.ETS2: Links Among Engineering, Technology, Science, and Society